emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 APN em#
 ```

-For some Concox models (e.g., TR02), the password needs to be sent with the command:
+For some Concox models, for instance TR02, the password needs to be sent with the command:

 ```
 APN,666666,em#